F-I-D-O/Manuals/manuals/Images/Diagrmas.md

 # Flowcharts
 [Wiki](https://en.wikipedia.org/wiki/Flowchart)

 Flowcharts are a type of diagram that is used to represent flow of control.
-The specific usages may be, for example,
+The specific usages may be, for example:

 - algorithms
 - processes